The Importance and Relevance of Numeracy

 Research has shown that children’s motivation and achievement improve when their parents or carers are involved in their education.
-During this COVID period of learning @ home, parents are encouraged to undertake numeracy learning activities with their child.
-Whilst you may be challenged by the level of Mathematics content undertaken by your student, you are still perfectly able to include other numeracy learning such as:
+Whilst you may be challenged by the level of mathematics content undertaken by your student, you are still perfectly able to include other numeracy learning such as:

 - how heavy or light things are and how much containers hold